remix-run/react-router/docs/api-reference.md

 `matchRoutes` runs the route matching algorithm for a set of routes against a given [`location`](#location) to see which routes (if any) match.
 If it finds a match, an array of `RouteMatch` objects is returned, one for each route that matched.

 This is the heart of React Router's matching algorithm.
 It is used internally by [`useRoutes`](#useroutes) and the [`<Routes>` component](#routes) to determine which routes match the current location.
 It can also be useful in some situations where you want to manually match a set of routes.

+The `P` generic allows you to type additional properties to the route, i.e. `name` or `icon`.
+This is especially helpful when building navigation from a routes object that is compatible with the [`useRoutes`](#useroutes) hook.

 <a name="matchpath"></a>